ANRGUSC/DisCoSim/README.md

-# DistCompSim
+# DisCoSim
-A simulator for evaluating a distributed computing scheduling
+A simulator for evaluating Dispersed Computing schedules

 # Introduction
 This simulator helps evaluating different possible mappings of the tasks of a task graph to available compute nodes.
 It evaluates any given mapping and provides the average latency for it along with the average task execution times for all the tasks.